Image showing that majority of previous champions don't come back on their own

 The results?

-Even for these best-of-breed companies, 91% of their Gems didn’t come back on their own - even after 90+ days of starting their new jobs.
+Even for these category leaders, 91% of their Gems didn't come back on their own - even after 90+ days at their new jobs.

 91% of previous champions don't come back on their own.

 As we shared in part 1 of the Hidden Gems series, deals with Gems mean 114% higher win rates, 54% bigger deal sizes, and 12% shorter sales cycles.
-Imagine the material impact 91% more Gems would have on your pipeline and revenue?
+Given what we already know (114% higher win rates, 54% larger deal sizes, 12% shorter sales cycles), leaving 91% of your Gems unworked is a significant pipeline gap.

 The results?

-So yea, Richard Bach’s advice is terrible for B2B sales.
+So no, Richard Bach's advice doesn't translate to B2B sales.
 Your champions don’t always come back on their own.
 And a little nudge from you could have significant impact on your numbers.

-As a product marketer, I was a huge fan of Chorus.
+As a product marketer, I was a heavy Chorus user.
 I used it extensively for persona development, messaging and competitive research.
 I told everyone that cared to listen about Chorus.

 Then I joined a new company that didn't have a call recording tool.
 At the same time, I started noticing Gong all over LinkedIn.